 This could also be done with an external hard drive, but for simplicity the rest of this help topic will just refer to it as a USB memory key.
 USB memory keys are also known as jump drives or memory sticks.
 Please note that the only places you can move the database to are ones that are physically attached to your computer, so a network drive is not an option - it just will not work at all.

 Doing this is similar to the options described in the Help topic Transfer your Data between Computers, but in this case, there is only one copy of the database.
 As such, there is no danger of different copies of the database being modified independently.
 (That would be bad, because changes made to multiple copies of a database cannot be merged).
 Other options for multiple users to share a database are listed in the Help topic Multiple User Options.

-The Cloud Storage Service (one of the options under Multiple User Options) is usually a better option than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing DONATION.
+The Cloud Storage Service or OnDemand Version (two of the options under Multiple User Options) are usually better and safer options than this one, as long as you have consistently reliable high-speed Internet on all computers on which you will be installing DONATION.

-You need to carefully perform several slightly technical steps on each computer (once) to make using the database on a USB memory key work:
+If you are going to proceed with this option, you need to carefully perform the following slightly technical steps on each computer running DONATION (once) to make using the database on a USB memory key work:

-1.Install the Standalone version of DONATION normally, if it is not already installed.
-(This can also be done with the free feature-limited Lite version.)
+1.Install the Standard version of DONATION normally, if it is not already installed.
+(This can also be done with the free Lite version.)